ilacolo/Assignment1_Research_Track1/README.md

 Initialization of Global variables
 ----------------------------------
 Global variables set at the beginning are:
-`list_code` = [] which is the list that contains the tokens grabbed.
-It contians in the fist position (index = 0) the fist token seen by the robot in order to fix it at the begging and use it as the reference token where to bring the others
+`list_code` = [] which is the list that contains the identification codes of grabbed tokens.
+It contians in the first position (index = 0) the first token seen by the robot in order to fix it at the begging and use it as the reference token where to bring the others.
 `a_th` = 2.0 which is a float value.
-It is the threshold for the control of the linear distance `d_th` = 0.4 which is a float value.
-It is the threshold for the control of the orientation
+It is the threshold for the control of the linear distance.
+`d_th` = 0.4 which is a float value.
+It is the threshold for the control of the orientation.

 Main function
 -------------
 The main function `main()` is simple.
 In this part of the code it is possible to obtain the distance, the rotation angle and the code, which is the identification number of the token, of the first detected token.
-Then it is need to fix the code of this first token on the list initialized as global variable.
-In the end the number of token that it is possible ti find in the arena is set to 6, and with this initialization the function grab_golden() is called.
+Then it is need to fix the code of this first token in the list of codes initialized as global variable.
+In the end the number of token that it is possible to find in the arena is set to 6, and with this initialization the function grab_golden() is called.

 `grab_golden(n)` function
 --------------------------
 This is the only function called in the main function of the program.
-Through an infinite loop while, this function calls the function `find_golden_token()` in order to find the nearest golden token.
-Then this part of the code checks that the code of the detected token has not already grabbed and brought to the reference token.
+Through an infinite loop while, this function calls the function `find_golden_token()` in order to find golden token which is nearest the robot.
+Then this part of the code checks that the code of the detected token has not already grabbed and brought it to the reference token.
 If the nearest token has already grabbed, so its code is in `liste_code` list, the function assign -1 to the distance so that the robot turns around itself to find the other nearest golden token.
 Infact, if the distant is equal to -1, the robot does not detect any token, so it turns to find ones and then it drives to it.
 There is also a control which helps the robot to correct the position to align its to the golden token to grab.
 If the robot arrives near to the token, the function allows the robot to grab the token, and the identification code of the token grabbed is fixed in list.
 There is also a counter which decreases when a token is grabbed, to help undestanding how many object the robot has to grab to complete its tasks.
 At the end, this function calls the function `bring_to_golden(n)` in order to bring the grabbed token to the reference token.

 `bring_to_golden(n)` function
 -----------------------------